 This includes e-cigarettes, vaporizers/vapes, and the various cartridges associated with them which come in many forms such as: look-alike computer flash drives, ink pens, THC cartridges and others.
 Beyond tobacco, these battery powered vaporizers can also contain non-nicotine flavored solutions including marijuana (THC oil) and other addictive additives that could cause adverse medical issues.
+Any of these items that are confiscated may be subject to testing for THC by school administration.

-Characteristics of drug-alcohol use (evidence of consumption) are defined as manifesting signs of chemical misuse such as staggering, reddened eyes, odor, nervousness, restlessness, vomiting, sleeping in class, memory loss, abusive language, or any other behavior not normal for the particular pupil.
+Characteristics of drug-alcohol use (evidence of consumption)are defined as manifesting signs of chemical misuse such as staggering, reddened eyes, odor, nervousness, restlessness, vomiting, sleeping in class, memory loss, abusive language, or any other behavior not normal for the particular pupil.

-A counterfeit controlled substance, to include the contents of an ecigarettes, juul, or vaping device, is defined in the following ways:
+A counterfeit controlled substance, to include the contents of an e-cigarettes, juul, or vaping device, is defined in the following ways:

-- 1. Any drug, drug container, or label that bears a trademark, trade name, or other identifying mark used without the owner of the rights to such trademark's authorization. - 2.
-Any unmarked or unlabeled substance that is represented to be a controlled substance that is manufactured, processed, packed, or distributed by a person other than the person with legal rights to manufacture, process, pack, or distribute it. - 3.
-Any substance that is represented to be a controlled substance but is not a controlled substance or is a different substance. - 4.
-Any substance other than a controlled substance that a reasonable person would believe to be a controlled substance because of its similarity in shape, size, and color, its labeling, markings, packaging, distribution, or the price for which it is sold or offered for sale.
+- Any drug, drug container, or label that bears a trademark, trade name, or other identifying mark used without the owner of the rights to such trademark's authorization. - Any unmarked or unlabeled substance that is represented to be a controlled substance that is manufactured, processed, packed, or distributed by a person other than the person with legal rights to manufacture, process, pack, or distribute it. - Any substance that is represented to be a controlled substance but is not a controlled substance or is a different substance. - Any substance other than a controlled substance that a reasonable person would believe to be a controlled substance because of its similarity in shape, size, and color, its labeling, markings, packaging, distribution, or the price for which it is sold or offered for sale.